 Between levels, you learn how Travis acquires each new Death Ball by reading through a retro visual novel, which has its own share of references and surprises.
 You can also explore Travis’ trailer, reading blog entries about the different kinds of ramen you eat throughout the game, buying and wearing different T-shirts (most of which feature logos for various indie games like Undertale, Hyper Light Drifter, and Hotline Miami), and reading short magazine spreads with fun write-ups of every game and a few cheat codes, both real and fake.
 Although these segments are relatively minor, they made for a great distraction and doubled as a change of pace from the combat.

 Travis Strikes Again finds a good balance between fun, approachable action and reveling in Suda51 and Grasshopper’s signature style.
 It’s not the most intricate action game out there, but the simple combat works well as a vessel for several one-off moments that elevate it above its simple premise.
-It’s more of a prelude than a main event, but both on its own and as sign of things to come, Travis Strikes again is a promising return to form.
+It’s more of a prelude than a main event, but both on its own and as a sign of things to come, Travis Strikes Again is a promising return to form.

 Travis Strikes Again is smaller in scope than its predecessors, but no less weird and surprising.